mosi-sol/Mosi-Math/prime-dijkstra/readme.md

 ##  "Dijkstra's approach algorithm"
 Dijkstra's algorithm involves updating distances to nodes and selecting the minimum distance node not yet processed.
-Prime number finding, however, involves checking divisibility and lacks the concept of distances between nodes in a way that would be meaningful for a graph search algorithm.\
+Prime number finding, however, involves checking divisibility and lacks the concept of distances between nodes in a way that would be meaningful for a g**raph search algorithm**.\
 To reiterate, the task of finding prime numbers is a problem of arithmetic and divisibility, fundamentally different from graph traversal and shortest path problems that Dijkstra's algorithm is designed to solve.
 This exercise demonstrates the importance of matching problem-solving tools to the nature of the problem at hand, highlighting the creative, albeit metaphorical, application of concepts across disciplines.